Veljko Mršić: Zadar (2020–2021)

 On 25 June 2020, Mršić was named head coach of Croatian club Zadar.
 In his inaugural season at the club, he celebrated winning the national cup title in February 2021.

 In June 2021 Mršić led Zadar to win the national league title, for the first time since the 2007–08 season.
 In July 2021, he left Zadar.

 Río Breogán (2022–2024)

 On January 20, 2022, he has signed with Río Breogán of the Liga ACB.

 In December 2024, after a bad start of the 2024–25 ACB season, winning in only two of the first nine games, Mršić was replaced by Luis Casimiro as the head coach.

 Split (2025)

-In January 2025, Mršić was back in Split, the club where he started his coaching carrier.
+In January 2025, Mršić was back in Split, the club where he started his coaching career.

-Dinamo Sassari (2025–present)
+Dinamo Sassari (2025–2026)

-On November 4, 2025, Mršić was named head coach of the Italian club Dinamo Sassari of the Lega Basket Serie A.
+On November 4, 2025, Mršić was named head coach of the Italian club Dinamo Sassari of the Lega Basket Serie A (LBA).
+He was originally tasked with guiding the team away from the relegation fight, but at the end of the season, Sassari was relegated from LBA, and Mršić was not extended as coach.